 Normal Claude and ChatGPT offer Projects, essentially a folder where you can store information that gets added to all your chats in that project.

-While helpful, Projects have limitations: they can't have subfolders, come with a file size limit, and their information has to work within constraints (see point number 1 above).
+While helpful, Projects have limitations: they can't have subfolders, come with a file size limit, and their information has to work within constraints (see point one above).

 Claude Code runs in a local folder on your computer: you can include almost any file, organize it in sophisticated ways through file naming and subfolders, and therefore add much more context to your chats.